+(Unit: Million Yen)

-Classification year
+Classification Beginning of current fiscal year End of current fiscal year

-Liabilities arising from contracts with customers 142,417 162,335
+Liabilities arising from contracts with customers 162,335 155,022

-Contract assets (Note) 1 47,154 50,073
+Contract assets (Note) 1 50,073 54,408

-Contract liabilities (Note) 2 75,145 80,095
+Contract liabilities (Note) 2 80,095 86,916

 - (Note) 1.
 Contract assets are primarily unbilled accounts receivable for revenues recognized according to the level of progress in construction and other contracts and are included in the consolidated balance sheets as "Current assets" under "Accounts receivable from completed construction contracts and contract assets."
 When construction work is completed with the customer's inspection and when the rights of the Company and its consolidated subsidiaries become unconditional, the amount is transferred to receivables. - 2.
 Contract liabilities are primarily advances received from customers for construction contracts, real estate transactions, etc. Performance obligations are fulfilled in line with the level of progress in construction and services provided, and contract liabilities are transferred as revenues.
-Furthermore, the balance of contract liabilities at the beginning of the consolidated fiscal year is generally recognized as revenue in the current fiscal year.
-Changes in the balances of contract assets and contract liabilities and the amount of revenue recognized from performance obligations that were fulfilled in prior periods were not material in the current fiscal year. - (2) Transaction prices allocated to remaining performance obligations

-For transaction prices allocated to remaining performance obligations, because there are no material contracts with an initially expected contract period of more than a year, the Group applies the practical expedient method and has omitted them from the notes.
+Furthermore, the balance of contract liabilities at the beginning of the consolidated fiscal year out of the amount of revenue recognized in the current consolidated fiscal year is 56,924 million yen.
+Changes in the balances of contract assets and contract liabilities and the amount of revenue recognized from performance obligations that were fulfilled in prior periods were not material in the current fiscal year. - (2) Transaction prices allocated to remaining performance obligations For transaction prices allocated to remaining performance obligations, because there are no material contracts with an initially expected contract period of more than a year, the Group applies the practical expedient method and has omitted them from the notes.